suixinsuo/olympus-protocol/docs/OptimizationGuide.md

    checkLocker(REBALANCE);
 ```

-From 6908624 we optimize to 6803419 setting two of this functions.
+This optimization got reduced several 100.000 of gas.

-3. Remove call to another contracts for a view functions.
+3. Remove call to another contracts for view functions.

-Before in the index we had a function `getStep(bytes32 category) public view`, that was calling the StepProvider Interface
+Before in the index we had a function `getStep(bytes32 category) public view`.
+This value wasn't store in the index,
+but in a StepProvider component.
+In order to get the value the index was calling him self to the StepProvider.
 to get the value from the provider which is holding it.

-Remove this functions, if you need to getStep as external function, then rather call directly StepProvider, getting
-the provider address from `getComponentByName(Step)`.
-For client side make 2 view transactions has no cost and we save some gas.
+Remove this functions, if you need to use getStep as an from a DAPP, then rather call the StepProvider directly getting the provider address from `getComponentByName(Step)`.
+For the client side, make two view requests, which do not cost any gas and thus save some money.

 ## 3 Others